 Quilting As A Hobby

 Do you like making puzzle pictures?
 Welcome to quilting.
-You buy a yard of fabric and you cut it into pieces which will be reassembled and stitched to form a picture which you have designed.
+Buy a yard of fabric and cut the fabric into square, rectangular, or strips.
+Reassembled these pieces into a pattern and stitch to form a picture which you have designed.

-If you do not wish to cut up a new yardage of cloth, then cut fabric from the good part of worn out clothing, sheets, curtains, bed spreads, and other types of fabrics which you considered throwing away.
+If you do not wish to cut up new yardage of cloth, then cut fabric from the good part of worn out clothing, sheets, curtains, bed spreads, and other types of used fabrics.

-People continue to recycle their old clothing and bed linen into quilts which are used as blankets, lap quilts, or comforters for warmth.
+People continue to recycle their old clothing and bed linen into quilts which are used as blankets, lap quilts, or comforters.
 Today we see quilting not only from a practical point of view but also from an artist point of perspective.
-Quilting has become a recognized craft for both beauty and function.
+Quilting is a craft recognized beauty and function.

-Pursuing quilting as a hobby will bring you hours of personal gratification and fun.
-It is a sewing craft which will ignite your creativity and keep your fingers busy with sewing.
+Pursuing quilting as a hobby will bring hours of personal gratification and fun.
+It is a sewing craft which ignites creativity and keeps refining sewing skills and techniques.

-Quilting is one of those hobbies which bring personal satisfaction and happiness to the designer and to the one who receives a quilt as a gift.
+Quilting rewards with personal satisfaction and happiness.
 Because a quilt is made with much love, it is a gift which keeps giving.
 Quilts are cherished for their memories of the giver and any memory fabrics which may have been included during the making of the quilt.